deepset-ai/haystack-integrations/integrations/astradb-document-store.md

 DataStax Astra DB is a serverless vector database built on Apache Cassandra, and it supports vector-based search and auto-scaling.
 You can deploy it on AWS, GCP, or Azure and easily expand to one or more regions within those clouds for multi-region availability, low latency data access, data sovereignty, and to avoid cloud vendor lock-in.
 For more information, see the [DataStax documentation](https://docs.datastax.com/en/astra-serverless/docs/).

-This integration allows you to use AstraDB as the document store for your Haystack pipelines.
-This page provides simple instructions on how to start it up and how to initialize an `AstraDocumentStore` that can be used in any Haystack 2.0 pipeline.
+This integration allows you to use AstraDB for document storage and retrieval in your Haystack 2.0 pipelines.
+This page provides instructions on how to initialize an AstraDB instance and connect with Haystack.

+## Components

+- [`AstraDocumentStore`](https://docs.haystack.deepset.ai/v2.0/docs/astradocumentstore).
+This component serves as a persistent data store for your Haystack documents, and supports a number of embedding models and vector dimensions.
+- [`AstraRetriever`](https://docs.haystack.deepset.ai/v2.0/docs/astraretriever) This is an embedding-based Retriever compatible with the Astra Document Store.

 ## Initialization